JetBrains/kotlin-web-site/docs/topics/faq.md

 ### Is Kotlin free?

 Yes.
 Kotlin is free, has been free and will remain free.
-It is developed under the Apache 2.0 license and the source code is available [on GitHub](https://github.com/jetbrains/kotlin).
+It is developed under the Apache 2.0 license, and the source code is available [on GitHub](https://github.com/jetbrains/kotlin).

 ### Is Kotlin an object-oriented language or a functional one?

 Kotlin has both object-oriented and functional constructs.
 You can use it in both OO and FP styles, or mix elements of the two.
-With first-class support for features such as higher-order functions, function types and lambdas, Kotlin is a great choice if you're doing or exploring functional programming.
+With first-class support for features such as higher-order functions, function types, and lambdas, Kotlin is a great choice if you're doing or exploring functional programming.

 ### What advantages does Kotlin give me over the Java programming language?

 Kotlin is more concise.
 Rough estimates indicate approximately a 40% cut in the number of lines of code.
-It's also more type-safe, for example, support for non-nullable types makes applications less prone to NPE's.
+It's also more type-safe – for example, support for non-nullable types makes applications less prone to NPE's.
-Other features including smart casting, higher-order functions, extension functions and lambdas with receivers provide the ability to write expressive code as well as facilitating creation of DSL.
+Other features including smart casting, higher-order functions, extension functions, and lambdas with receivers provide the ability to write expressive code as well as facilitating creation of DSL.

 ### Is Kotlin compatible with the Java programming language?

 Yes.
-Kotlin is 100% interoperable with the Java programming language and major emphasis has been placed on making sure that your existing codebase can interact properly with Kotlin.
+Kotlin is 100% interoperable with the Java programming language, and major emphasis has been placed on making sure that your existing codebase can interact properly with Kotlin.
 You can easily [call Kotlin code from Java](java-to-kotlin-interop.md) and [Java code from Kotlin](java-interop.md).
 This makes adoption much easier and lower-risk.
 There's also an automated [Java-to-Kotlin converter built into the IDE](mixing-java-kotlin-intellij.md#converting-an-existing-java-file-to-kotlin-with-j2k) that simplifies migration of existing code.

 ### What can I use Kotlin for?

-Kotlin can be used for any kind of development, be it server-side, client-side web, Android.
-With Kotlin/Native currently in the works, support for other platforms such as embedded systems, macOS and iOS is coming.
+Kotlin can be used for any kind of development, be it server-side, client-side web, Android, or multiplatform library.
+With Kotlin/Native currently in the works, support for other platforms such as embedded systems, macOS, and iOS.
 People are using Kotlin for mobile and server-side applications, client-side with JavaScript or JavaFX, and data science, just to name a few possibilities.

 ### Can I use Kotlin for Android development?